Avoid these costly LinkedIn mistakes

 I understand that you want to figure it out.
 I want you to figure it out, too!

+When advice isn't created for job seekers, it's often for those who are employed and working at companies with significant budgets.
 As such, when you Google questions about LinkedIn, you’ll likely find the typical audience is one of the following:

 Job seekers